 A while ago I described why some storage vendors require end-to-end layer-2 connectivity for iSCSI replication.

 TL&DR version: they were too lazy to implement iSCSI checksums and rely on Ethernet checksums because TCP/IP checksums are not good enough.

 It turns out even Ethernet checksums fail every now and then.

 2015-12-06: I misunderstood the main technical argument in Evan’s post.
 The real problem is that switches recalculate CRC, so the Ethernet CRC is no longer end-to-end protection mechanism.

 When I wrote my stretched VSAN post, I thought VSAN uses asynchronous replication across WAN.
 Duncan Epping quickly pointed out that it uses synchronous replication, and I fixed the blog post.

-The “What about latency?” question immediately arose somewhere in my subconscious, but before I could add that thought to the blog post (because travel), Anders Henke wrote a lengthy comment that totally captured what I was thinking, so I’m including it in its entirety:
+The “What about latency?” question immediately arose somewhere in my subconscious, but before I could add that thought to the blog post, Anders Henke wrote a lengthy comment that totally captured what I was thinking, so I’m including it in its entirety: